lengfeld/subpatch/README.internal.md

 "subpatch status" should print the current applied patch, if not all patches are applied!

-pop/push must make a success messages with patch name
-- must show a diff statu
-- must show the command to continue!

 Make naming convention "upstream" in the code. move all git repos in the tests from "subproject" to "upstream" as the remote directory!
 The path in the superproject should still be "subproject".